maks-pixel/wk9-READMEGenerator/README.md

  N/A

  ## Questions
- here is the link to my Github: [github.com/maks-pixel](github.com/maks-pixel) If you have any questions regarding the project or anything else you can contact me at:
+ Here is the link to my Github: [github.com/maks-pixel](github.com/maks-pixel) If you have any questions regarding the project or anything else you can contact me at:

   Email: [maksgirmay@gmail.com](maksgirmay@gmail.com)